 - Spoon the mixture onto the tortillas and roll each up burrito-style.
 Serve immediately, if desired.
 You can wrap each burrito in plastic wrap and keep refrigerated for a few days, or store in a resealable freezer bag in the freezer to reheat at a later date.

 - Campfire option: Wrap each in heavy duty foil and keep refrigerated or cold.
-Then cook the wrapped burritos in the hot coals of a campfire, until heated through, about 10 to 15 minutes depending on your fire.
+Then cook the wrapped burritos in the hot coals of a campfire, until heated through, about 8-10 minutes depending on your fire.
 Turn once during cooking.
 Try to keep them out of the flames and just in the hot coals, or the outside of the burrito will cook too fast and the inside will still be cold.